Alerts

 • For troubleshooting purposes, it is recommended that you redirect the script standard error output (stderr) to another log.

-• If you are migrating from Control-M (on-premises) to Helix Control-M and want to continue using the same script from before the migration, you can copy your existing script to the Helix Control-M machine and set it there.
+• If you are migrating from Control-M (on-premises) to Helix Control-M and want to continue using the same script from before the migration, you can copy your existing script to the host where you run the Automation API CLI and set it there.

 6. Start the Alerts listener for the defined environment using one of the following: